sunchaserinfo/wp-libravatar-replace/readme.txt

 == License Info ==

-Libravatar Replace is dual licensed under ISC license.
+Libravatar Replace is licensed under ISC license.
 It also uses some code under separate licenses

 = Libravatar Replace =